Mechanicsburg’s Duck Donuts expanding to Middle East

 “He had frequented the store with his family, always had a great experience, and was looking to move back to the Middle East,” Hamm said.

-“Both of their cultures really enjoy sweets and coffee,” said Hamm.
+“Both of their cultures really enjoy sweets and coffee,” Hamm said.
 “They think our menu is very strong and plan to at least roll out originally all of the flavors and offerings that we have except for substituting a turkey bacon.”

 These stores are set to begin opening in the Middle East early next year.

-Duck Donuts already has an international location in Santiago, Chile which opened in January 2019.
+Duck Donuts already has an international location in Santiago, Chile, which opened in January.